 - Underlying medical conditions can cause bad breath.
 If you’re experiencing acid reflux or gastroesophageal reflux disease the acid can easily create bad breath.
 Untreated GERD can develop into serious illness.
 Bad breath can also be an early sign of underlying disease that don’t have any noticeable symptoms.

 Say Goodbye To Bad Breath

 If you’ve recently noticed your “mask breath”, consider making an appointment with your dentist!
 During this visit, your dentist will be able to determine the culprit of your bad breath and be able to give you some solutions.
-At KIP, we are taking measurable precautions to keep you and our staff safe.
+At Kip Dental & Orthodontics, we are taking measurable precautions to keep you and our staff safe.